JMani114/Deraining/README.md

 ## Abstract
 <p align="justify">
-This project focuses on the development of a method to process high-resolution images (HD, Full HD, 4K, and 8K) using neural networks dedicated to deraining.
-Its goal is to reduce or eliminate the distortions present in images captured under rainy conditions.
-Although there are currently numerous neural models—from convolutional neural networks (CNNs) and generative adversarial networks (GANs) to transformers—they all face challenges when working with very high-resolution images due to the substantial computational power required.
-While images can be downscaled to lower resolutions, doing so results in the loss of relevant information.
-Therefore, a method has been devised that consists of dividing the image into patches, processing each patch with the network to remove rain, and then recombining them to reconstruct the original image.
+This project focuses on developing a method for processing high-resolution images (Full HD, 2K, and 4K) using neural networks dedicated to deraining, without losing information through size reduction.
+Its goal is to reduce or eliminate distortions present in images captured under rainy conditions.
+While numerous neural network models exist—ranging from convolutional neural networks (CNNs) and generative adversarial networks (GANs) to transformers—they all present challenges when working with very high-resolution images due to the considerable computational power required.
+Although images can be reduced to lower resolutions, relevant information is lost in the process.
+Therefore, a method has been devised that involves dividing the image into patches, processing each patch with the network to remove the rain, and then recombining them to reconstruct the original image, creating a meta-architecture called NimbusNet.
 </p>

 ## Problem